Flutter vs React Native vs Native: Deep Performance Comparison

 For usual business apps with minor animations and shiny looks, technology does not matter at all.
 But if you’ll do some heavy animations keep in mind that Native has the most performance power to do it.
 Next, come Flutter and React Native.
 We would definitely not recommend using React Native in a very CPU heavy operation, while Flutter is a great fit for such tasks from both CPU and Memory standpoint.

 The tool you pick depends on your specific product and business case.
-In case you are looking to develop a single-platform MVP — use native means, but keep in mind that Flutter apps can be built both for mobile, web and desktop environments and it feels like Flutter might become a King of cross-platform development in not too distant future, as even today Flutter created a very decent competition for native development tools, especially if your development budget is not too stretched but you are still looking for the decent performance of yours app.
+In case you are looking to develop a single-platform MVP — use native means, but keep in mind that Flutter apps can be built both for mobile, web and desktop environments and it feels like Flutter might become a King of cross-platform development in not too distant future, as even today Flutter created a very decent competition for native development tools, especially if your development budget is not too stretched but you are still looking for the decent performance of yours app across different platforms.

 We face the fact that there might be many factors impacting implementation and benchmarks of each technology, and many of you who might be true experts of a specific platform can squeeze much more out of the beloved set of tools.
 We tried to bring as much transparency into the process as we could by creating a single environment for each app to get tested and a single set of tools to measure the performance, and I hope you liked the result.
 Yet again our mobile and Flutter teams are happy to receive and carry all the burden of your feedback and suggestions.